Aramark (ARMK) Shares Plummet Below 1-Year High - News Heater

-Aramark (NYSE: ARMK)’s stock price has decreased by -0.29 compared to its previous closing price of 38.09.
-However, the company has seen a -5.92% decrease in its stock price over the last five trading sessions.
+The stock price of Aramark (NYSE: ARMK) has dropped by -0.78 compared to previous close of 39.50.
+Despite this, the company has seen a gain of 2.89% in its stock price over the last five trading days.
+Barron’s reported on 05/10/22 that Aramark to Spin Off Uniform Service by End of 2023

 Is It Worth Investing in Aramark (NYSE: ARMK) Right Now?

-Aramark (NYSE: ARMK) has a price-to-earnings ratio that is above its average at 40.19x. and a 36-month beta value of 1.63.
-Opinions on the stock are mixed, with 6 analysts rating it as a “buy,” 1 as “overweight,” 6 as “hold,” and 1 as “sell.”
+The price-to-earnings ratio for Aramark (NYSE: ARMK) is above average at 18.87x.
+The 36-month beta value for ARMK is also noteworthy at 1.62.
+There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 1 rating it as “overweight,” 6 rating it as “hold,” and 1 rating it as “sell.”

 Click Here to Download the FREE Report.